pallasite99/gRPC-bidirectional-streaming-go/README.md

 ./cli
 ```

-* As the output you will see a stream of messages with requests on server and corresponding responses on the client side as a gRPC bidirectional stream.
+* As the output you will see a stream of messages with requests on server and corresponding responses on the client side as a gRPC bidirectional stream